-The Electron-Ion Collider Center at Jefferson Lab (EIC2@JLab) announces opportunities for graduate and post-doctoral fellowships.
+The Electron-Ion Collider Center at Jefferson Lab is pleased to announce opportunities for graduate and post-doctoral fellowships.

 Eligible students must be enrolled full-time in a relevant doctoral program.
-Postdocs must have a full-time position with a university or laboratory research program of relevance.
-The awardees must be able to devote at least half of his/her time for the proposed research during the fellowship period.
+Postdocs must have a full-time position with a relevant university or laboratory research program.
+The awardees must devote at least half of their time for the proposed research during the fellowship period.
 The awardees may not concurrently hold another major full-time fellowship or internship.
-The award is limited to 1 year.
+The award is limited to one year.

 To apply, a research plan for the duration of the fellowship must be provided according to the guidance provided below.
-The plan should be written by the applicant together with the university advisor and a JLab staff member acting as a sponsor.
+The plan should be written by the applicant together with their university or laboratory advisor.
 The plan should contain clear goals and deliverable to be accomplished by the end of the Fellowship.
-The immediate supervision of the Fellow will be undertaken by the JLab staff sponsor and the university advisor for the duration of the fellowship.
-The staff of EIC2@JLab will assist in guiding the Fellows.
+The staff of EIC Center at JLab will also assist in guiding the Fellows.

 The applications will be evaluated by a committee according to the following criteria: